ebran/grim/README.md

 g.saveYaml("example2.yaml")         # Save a copy of the file
 ```

-### DSL for specifying graphs
+### DSL for building graphs

-A small DSL is provided to construct graphs.
-Consider this toy example:
+A small DSL is provided to build graphs.
+A toy example:

 ```nim
 import grim